EUROCAMPUS as a name stands for a principle: It is a unique place where multicultural variety is not just a word or idea.

 presenting them as candidates for IBO Examination

-EIS has an agreement with the European Educational Foundation, a foundation with similar purpose, which allows EIS to use a 20,000 sq.m. land campus with a swimming pool, auditorium, 3 laboratory rooms, sportsfield, gym, canteen, Faculty room, library, multipurpose room and parking area which accommodates up to 63 vehicles, an administration building, 3 main buildings which has a total of more than 50 classrooms.
+EIS has an agreement with the European Educational Foundation, a foundation with a similar purpose, which allows EIS to use a 20,000 sq.m. land campus with a swimming pool, auditorium, 3 laboratory rooms, sports field, gym, canteen, Faculty room, library, multipurpose room and parking area which accommodates up to 63 vehicles, an administration building, 3 main buildings which have a total of more than 50 classrooms.
 EIS also rents another one lot adjacent to the gate which accommodates 16 vehicles and another adjacent building for extra office space and classrooms.

 List of the service facilities we share

 Documentation and Information Centre (CDI) – School Library

 Extra-curricular activities (ECA)